CJTong9140/LM_entertainment_MovieSite_Frontend/README.md

 # LM Entertainment Movie Site (Front End)
-LM Entertainment is a front-end movie website showcasing various web development skills.
-This project demonstrates my ability to create functional and visually appealing designs with input validation and structured navigation.
+LM Entertainment is a front-end movie web application designed to showcase various web development skills through a dynamic and user-friendly movie website.
+This project demonstratesmy ability to create functional and visually appealing designs with input validation and structured navigation.

 ## Why I Build This Project
 This project was an opportunity to refine my front-end development skills, focusing on website structure, form validation,